Tales From My Privileged Youth

 Europe was a lot less modern then, which meant it was a lot less American, which meant it was a great place for someone headed towards graduate school in architecture.
 What could be better than walking the stone streets of Florence, already almost car-free in the Centro Storico?
 A stone’s throw from my apartment was the Piazzale degli Uffizi (below).
 I could take a bus to Le Corbusier’s favorite monastery, an inspiration for his Unités d’Habitation.

 Around the corner from my apartment was a wine stand that sold Chianti.
-If you brought your own flask, a liter of the local wine cost about half the price of a bottle of Coke.* Cheeses were cheap too.
-Gorgonzola and Chianti were like milk and cookies.
+If you brought your own flask, a liter of the local wine cost about half the price of a bottle of Coke.* Cheese was cheap too.
+Gorgonzola and Chianti seemed like milk and cookies.

 But most of all, I was living in the center of one of the most beautiful cities in the world, in an ancient culture that valued things America had discarded.
 And that was a feeling that will never leave me.